91¹ú²ú¾«Æ·

 ASH Clinical Practice Guidelines on Pediatric Venous Thromboembolism (VTE)

-This session will highlight new and revised recommendations for the treatment of VTE in pediatric patients, including addressing asymptomatic VTE, duration of therapy for provoked and unprovoked VTE, and use of anticoagulants.
+This special education session will give a preview on the revision background, which includes asymptomatic VTE, duration of therapy for provoked and unprovoked VTE, and use of anticoagulants (especially DOACs) in pediatric patients.

 Chair: